Sadie Holloway enjoys discovering simple ways to stay organized and manage her time better at home, at work, and out in

 If plastic grocery bags are taking over the cupboard under your sink, check out the video below in how to turn them into yarn that you can knit into a sturdy tote bag.

 Clean Out Your Jewelry Box

 Broken gold and silver jewelry can be traded in for cash at one of the many gold buying outfits that have cropped up over the last few years.
 There might even be a gold buying kiosk at your local mall.
 Give unnwanted costume jewelry to the kids in your life.
 Playing dress-up is always a more fun with a little faux bling!

 Clean and Declutter One Drawer in Your House per Day for a Month

-It shouldn't take you more than 10 minutes tops to sort through a drawer in your bathroom vanity, and you'll feel so satisfied when you own the drawer the next day when you are styling your hair and you find everything in neat and tidy order.
+It shouldn't take you more than 10 minutes tops to sort through a drawer in your bathroom vanity, and you'll feel so satisfied when you open the drawer the next day while you‘re styling your hair and you find everything in neat and tidy order.

 Once you've finished with the bathroom, move onto the kitchen, then the office, and so on.
 Clean out the stationary drawer under the phone in the kitchen while you're on hold with the cable company.